-- WARNING a notice in writing to the student that the student is violating or has violated institutional regulations; - PROBATION a written reprimand for violation of specified regulations.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found during the period of probation to be violating any institutional regulations; - LOSS OF PRIVILEGES denial of specified privileges for a designated period of time (e.g., social probation, vehicular privileges, deactivation of a group, limited access to facilities, - Persona Non Grata); - LOSS OF CONTACT restriction prohibiting an individual from harassing, threatening, accosting, or even approaching or contacting a specified individual; - FINES previously established and published fines may be imposed; - RESTITUTION compensation for loss, damage, or injury.
+- 1. WARNING a notice in writing to the student that they are violating or have violated institutional regulations; - 2.
+PROBATION a written reprimand for violation of specified regulations.
+Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found during the period of probation to be violating any institutional regulations; - 3.
+LOSS OF PRIVILEGES denial of specified privileges for a designated period of time (e.g., social probation, vehicular privileges, deactivation of a group, limited access to facilities, Persona Non Grata); - 4.
+LOSS OF CONTACT restriction prohibiting an individual from harassing, threatening, accosting, or even approaching or contacting a specified individual; - 5.
+FINES previously established and published fines may be imposed; - 6.
+RESTITUTION compensation for loss, damage, or injury.
 This may take the form of appropriate service and/or monetary or material replacement;

-- RESIDENCE HALL/CAMPUS HOUSING SUSPENSION - separation from the residence halls for a definite period of time, after which the student, group, or organization is eligible to return.
-Conditions for readmission will be specified; - RESIDENCE HALL/CAMPUS HOUSING EXPULSION - permanent separation from the residence halls: - CLASS/ COLLEGE SUSPENSION separation from class(es) or the college for a definite period of time, after which the student, group, or organization is eligible to return.
-Conditions for readmission will be specified; - COLLEGE DISMISSAL/EXPULSION permanent separation from all CCSNH colleges which may include loss of campus visitation privileges. - 11.
+- 7. RESIDENCE HALL SUSPENSION separation from the residence halls for a definite period of time, after which the student, group, or organization is eligible to return.
+Conditions for readmission will be specified; - 8.
+RESIDENCE HALL EXPULSION permanent separation from the residence halls; - 9.
+COLLEGE SUSPENSION separation from the college for a definite period of time, after which the student, group, or organization is eligible to return.
+Conditions for readmission will be specified; - 10.
+COLLEGE DISMISSAL/EXPULSION permanent separation from all CCSNH colleges which may include loss of campus visitation privileges. - 11.
 EDUCATIONAL OR SERVICE SANCTIONS imposed in addition to or in lieu of the above sanctions; examples of such sanctions include but are not limited to work assignments, service to the college, written letter of apology, mandatory meetings with a college official.
-Such sanctions require the approval of any person(s) whose participation is required for the completion of the sanction(s). - 12.
-INTERIM SANCTIONS In certain circumstances, the President or Vice Presidents of the college, or a designee, may impose a sanction prior to the hearing before a judicial body.
+Such sanctions require the approval of any person(s) whose participation is required for the completion of the sanction(s). - circumstances, the President or Vice President of the College, or a designee, may impose a sanction prior to the hearing before a judicial body.
 Interim sanctions may be imposed only a) to ensure the safety and well-being of members of the college community or preservation of college property; b) to ensure the student's own physical or emotional safety and well-being; or c) to ensure the normal operations of the college.
-Notification of the imposition of Interim Sanctions must be communicated to the Judicial Advisor as soon as is practical, as well as to the appropriate Vice President (if the Vice President did not originate the imposition of sanctions).
+Notification of the imposition of Interim Sanctions must be communicated to the Judicial Advisor as soon as is practical, as well as to the Vice President (if the Vice President did not originate the imposition of sanctions).

-B. STUDENT DISCIPLINARY PROCEEDINGS
+B. STUDENT DISCIPLINARY PROCEEDINGS Training

-Training

-1. All individuals involved in conducting

-disciplinary proceedings and appeals shall receive annual training on the student code of conduct, investigations and the hearing process which shall include training on how to conduct an investigation and hearing process that protects the safety and welfare of victims and promotes accountability.
+1. All individuals involved in conducting disciplinary proceedings and appeals shall receive annual training on the student code of conduct, investigations and the hearing process which shall include training on the issues related to dating violence, domestic violence, sexual assault and stalking and how to conduct an investigation and hearing process that protects the safety and welfare of victims and promotes accountability.